Grand Princess accidents and incidents

 |12 January 2013||Crew / Passenger Crimes|

 (sexual / law news) On January 24, 2013, two male crew (aged 26 and 27, both of Italian origin) were charged with sexual assault of a female crew (on Jan 12).
 Both men were bailed USD 5,000 each.
 Since the vessel’s flag-state is Bermuda, the lawsuit was filed in Hamilton (Magistrates Court).
-Trial was on April 27.
+The trial was on April 27.

 |28 March 2012||Structural and Technical Issues|